AskAjay.ai

 How AskAjay Is Governed

 An AI governance advisor whose own AI has published governance.
-Transparency isn't a feature — it's the foundation.
+Transparency is the foundation here, not a feature.

 How AskAjay Works

-AskAjay is a retrieval-augmented generation (RAG) system — not a fine-tuned model.
-When you ask a question, it retrieves relevant passages from Ajay's published work (34+ articles, 5 signature frameworks, 80+ Q&A pairs) and uses those passages as context for a language model to construct a grounded response.
-Every answer has a source, and that source is traceable.
+AskAjay is a retrieval-augmented generation (RAG) system, not a fine-tuned model.
+You are interacting with an AI system: when you ask a question, it retrieves relevant passages from Ajay's published work (61 articles, 5 signature frameworks, 255 Q&A pairs) and uses those passages as context for Anthropic's Claude model to construct a grounded response.
+Every answer is meant to have a source, and that source is meant to be traceable; the knowledge base sections below cover the cases where that has not held.

-The system generates an embedding of your question, performs vector similarity search against 622 knowledge chunks in Supabase pgvector, retrieves the most relevant passages with source metadata, and constructs a response using a language model with strict instructions to stay grounded in the retrieved context.
+The system generates an embedding of your question using Fireworks AI's Qwen3-Embedding-8B model, performs vector similarity search against 1154 knowledge chunks in Supabase pgvector, retrieves the most relevant passages with source metadata, and constructs a response using Claude with instructions to stay grounded in the retrieved context and to say so when it cannot find relevant grounding, rather than filling the gap.

 Known Limitations